emanuelvsz/simple-projects/README.md

   * Simple code that read a csv  document and create one too  - <a href="./golang/csv-reader.create">check here</a>
   * Rest API made by echo, that has some routes that return some data of artists and their songs  - <a href="./golang/rest-api">check here</a>
   * Some projects of a course in Udemy <a href="./golang/udemy-course">click here</a>
+  * A PDF Generator that transform a HTML page in a PDF archive and have a csv for data <a href="./golang/pdf-generator">click here</a>
 * C